Why Go to Alcohol Rehab in Trenton, NJ

 Why It’s Important to Go to a Treatment Center That Understands Opioid Addiction

 Regular opioid use, more often than not, leads to the development of tolerance to their effects.
 Tolerance inevitably leads to physical and psychological dependence.
 When you are dependent on a substance and stop using it, painful and unpleasant symptoms can develop.
 In the case of opioid addiction, these symptoms, also called withdrawal symptoms, can sometimes be dangerous and even fatal.
-These detox and withdrawal symptoms are key reasons it’s essential to go to a treatment center that understands opioid addiction.
+These detox and withdrawal symptoms are key reasons why it’s essential to go to a treatment center that understands opioid addiction.

 When you stop using an opioid after developing a dependence on its effects, you will experience withdrawal.
 Some of the most common opioids that lead to withdrawal symptoms include prescriptions such as Oxycodone, Hydrocodone, Codeine, and Morphine; illicit drugs like Heroin and medications used to help treat addiction, including methadone.
 Depending on the substance you use, withdrawal symptoms can begin in as little as six hours after your last dose.
 Common opioid withdrawal symptoms include sweating, gastric disturbances, anxiety, body aches, agitation, nausea, and vomiting.
 Other, more severe symptoms include delirium tremens (DTs), irregular respirations, irregular heartbeat, and seizures.